vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 $ ./create_taps.sh
 $ ./create_vms.sh [linux/twizzler]
 ```
-If `linux` option is selected, this will start 4 Virtualbox VMs (the setup has also been tested and works with Qemu-KVM VMs).
-Instead, if `twizzler` option is selected, this will start 4 Twizzler VMs (remember to modify the script with the location of the twizzler folder on your system).
+If `linux` option is selected, this will start 4 virtualbox VMs (the setup has also been tested and works with qemu-KVM VMs).
+Instead, if `twizzler` option is selected, this will start 4 twizzler VMs (remember to modify the script with the location of the twizzler folder on your system).
 It will then connect the VMs to the mininet network via the tap interfaces as shown in the diagram above.

 4. **[For twizzler VMs]** Before running Step 3, open four separate terminals and cd into the twizzler directory.
 Then run the following commands (one in each terminal)
 ```shell